lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 NB-IoT networks deal with end-to-end user data and in-band signaling between the nodes and functions to configure, control, and monitor the system functions and behaviors.
 The signaling data uses a different path with specific protocols, handling processes, and entities but can transport end-to-end user data for IoT services.
 In contrast, the end-to-end application only transports end-to-end data.

 The maximum recommended MTU size is 1358 Bytes.
-The radio network protocols limit the packet sizes over the air, including radio protocol overhead to 1600 Octets.
+The radio network protocols limit the packet sizes over the air, including radio protocol overhead to 1600 Bytes.
 However, the MTU is smaller to avoid fragmentation in the network backbone due to the payload encryption size (multiple of 16) and the additional core transport overhead handling.

 3GPP standardizes NB-IoT and, in general, the cellular technologies interfaces and functions.
-Therefore the introduction of SCHC entities to Dev, RGW-eNB, and NGW-CSGN needs to be specified in the NB-IoT standard, which implies that standard specified SCHC support would not be backward compatible.
+Therefore the introduction of SCHC entities to Dev, RGW-eNB, and NGW-CSGN needs to be specified in the NB-IoT standard, which implies that standard specifying SCHC support would not be backward compatible.
 A terminal or a network supporting a version of the standard without SCHC or without capability implementation (in case of not being standardized as mandatory capability) cannot utilize the compression services with this approach.

 SCHC could be deployed differently depending on where the header compression and the fragmentation are applied.
 The SCHC functionalities can be used over the radio transmission only, between the Dev and the RGW-eNB.
 Alternatively, the packets transmitted over the end-to-end link can use SCHC.
 Else, when the transmissions over the NGW-MME or NGW-SCEF, the NGW-CSGN uses SCHC entity.
 For these two cases, the functions are to be standardized by 3GPP.

 Another possibility is to apply SCHC functionalities to the end-to-end connection or at least up to the operator network edge.
 SCHC functionalities are available in the application layer of the Dev and the Application Servers or a broker function at the edge of the operator network.
 The radio network transmits the packets as non-IP traffic using IP tunneling or SCEF services.
-Since this option does not necessarily require 3GPP standardization, it is possible to also benefit legacy devices with SCHC by utilizing the non-IP transmission features of the operator network.
+Since this option does not necessarily require 3GPP standardization, it is possible to also benefit legacy devices with SCHC by using the non-IP transmission features of the operator network.

 # IP based Data Transmission